Benchohra-Mahmoudi-ESI-PFE/_Setup_Script/README.md

   Start by downloading the script file (setup_environment.sh)

-  The script runs heavy downloads, it's better to have a reliable and fast internet (approximate download size: 10G).
+  The script runs heavy downloads, it's better to have a reliable and fast internet connection (approximate download size: 10G).
 The size is due to a lot of redundant packages, this can very much be optimized.

 ## First, run the "setup_environment.sh" script with root privileges :